On This Page

 Pets/domestic animals in the frontcountry must be on a leash at all times and are not allowed in beach areas or park buildings.
 Pet owners are responsible for pet behaviour and must dispose of excrement in a manner that is not a public inconvenience or annoyance.
 In backcountry areas larger than 2,000ha, pets are permitted off leash and under control (i.e. it is an offence for a domestic animal to chase or molest wildlife).
 Please refer to the Park, Conservancy and Recreation Area Regulations (Section 19) for more information.

 Facilities Available at this Park

-Please check for campfire bans and the Fire Danger Rating for the area you are visiting before igniting a fire in the backcountry.
-Limited burning hours or campfire bans may be implemented.
-To preserve vegetation and ground cover, please don’t gather firewood from the area around your campsite or elsewhere in the park (this is a ticketable offence under the Park Act).
-Dead wood is an important habitat element for many plants and animals and it adds organic matter to the soil.
-For more information on campfires in the backcountry, click here.
+Please check for campfire bans and the fire danger rating for the area you are visiting before igniting a fire in the backcountry.
+Limited burning hours or campfire bans may be implemented within the park.
+To maintain a healthy ecosystem community, please don’t gather firewood from the park (a ticketable offence under Section 9 of the Park Act).
+Dead wood is an important habitat element for many plants and animals and contributes to healthy and fertile soils.
+For more information on campfires in the backcountry.

 Firewood is typically provided at Cold Fish Lake Camp for a fee of $20 per wheelbarrow load.
 Always carry a cooking stove, use fire rings, only build a fire when necessary and where it will not cause environmental damage.
 While campfires are allowed and campfire rings may be provided, we encourage visitors to conserve wood, improve air quality and protect the environment by keeping their campfire small.

 Wilderness, backcountry or walk-in camping is allowed, but no facilities are provided.
 There are several rustic campsites scattered throughout the park.
 These sites may or may not contain: a fire ring, a pit toilet, tenting areas, food cache.